-Field Experience: A minimum of fifteen field experience hours is expected to collect, analyze, and synthesize individual student data and school/district information within the Assessment Data Analysis and Professional Development Plan projects.
+Field Experience: During the fall and spring semester offerings, a minimum of fifteen field experience hours is expected to collect, analyze, and synthesize individual student data and school/district information within the Assessment Data Analysis and Professional Development Plan projects.
+During this summer session, consider timeliness for gathering data and its availability.
+Communicate early in the semester about convenience in accessing the data as it relates to assignment deadline requirements.

-Evaluation: All participants are expected to complete reading and assignments in a timely manner in order to contribute in class discussions and experiences.
-Assignments are judged on the quantity and quality of content, presentation, organization, and use of references to support ideas.
+Evaluation: Assignments are judged on the quantity and quality of content, presentation, organization, and use of references to support ideas.
 Participants are expected to submit original work.
 Any work derived from published sources must include appropriate credit citations (APA format).
+While OneNote will be used for work and feedback, final products and assignments will be submitted via D2L and processed through Turnitin to verify authenticity.